-- Sustainable and Smart Parramatta Park: Sustainable and smart strategies will underpin the planning, conservation, activation, heritage interpretation and day-to-day operations of the Park - People's Loop Strategy: The proposed People's Loop will reduce the number of cars in most of the existing internal heritage roadways within Parramatta Park.
+- Sustainable and Smart Parramatta Park: The Trust has a number of sustainable and smart strategies that underpin the planning, conservation, activation, heritage interpretation and day-to-day operations of the Park - People's Loop: The proposed People's Loop will reduce the number of cars in most of the existing internal heritage roadways within Parramatta Park.
 Strategically placed parking on the edges of the Park will free up internal roads for wider pedestrian and bicycle lanes to make walking and cycling easier and safer, while reducing potential conflicts between different types of travel modes.
-The People's Loop will improve accessibility, encourage more people to walk, jog or cycle within the Park for fun or fitness and declutter the Park with the removal of most vehicle bollards and fencing - Bridges of Parramatta Park Strategy: This strategy is about creating new, iconic bridge connections within, to and through the Park places and structures that link city and landscape, from Westmead to Parramatta CBD, to and from Western Sydney Stadium and beyond.
-The Strategy will bring the river back to the heart of the Park and is an opportunity to continue to tell the stories of Parramatta Park as one of Australia's most significant cultural landscapes.
+The People's Loop will encourage more people to cycle, walk or jog within the Park for fun or fitness and declutter the Park with the removal of the majority of vehicle bollards and fencing - Bridges of Parramatta Park Strategy: This strategy is about creating new, iconic bridge connections within, to and through and the Park - places and structures that link city and landscape, from Westmead to Parramatta CBD, to and from Western Sydney Stadium and beyond.
+The Strategy will bring the river back to the heart of the Park and is an opportunity to continue to tell the stories of Parramatta Park as a heritage cultural landscape.